Kiran760043/Kiran760043/README.md

 My research focus is on wideband digital receivers for radar applications.

-- 🔭 I’m currently working on completing my Ph.D :persevere: :sweat:.
+- 🔭 I’m currently working on my Ph.D :persevere: :sweat: :satisfied:.
 - 🌱 I’m currently learning new technology in the field of digital design.
 - 👯 I’m looking to collaborate with other FPGA enthusiasts :handshake:.
 - 💬 Ask me about FPGAs.